sonata-nfv/son-cli/src/son/validate/README.md

         ```
         The number of contained services (in a project or package) is equal to the list size N.

+* `/fwgraphs` [GET]: provides the validated forwarding graphs structure of <resource_id>
+    * Returns a list of dictionaries, one for each forwarding graph, in the format:
+    ```yaml
+    "fg_id":  # forwarding graph ID
+    "event_id:"  # event ID correlated with validation events "fw_paths:"  # structure for each forwarding path, indicating invalid links [ {
+            "fp_id:"  # forwarding path ID
+            "trace:"  # forwading path trace, containing a list of connection point pairs [ {
+                    "from:"  # origin of link interface
+                    "to:"  # destination of link interface
+                    "break:"  true | false  # indicates if link is defined in the topology },
+                  ...
+                ]
+          },
+          ...
+        ]
+    "cycles:"  # structure to hold the found cycles within the forwarding graph [ {
+            "cycle_id:"  # cycle ID
+            "cycle_path":  # contains the links that compose the cycle [ {
+                    "from:"  # origin of link interface
+                    "to:"  # destination of link interface
+                  },
+                  ...
+                ]
+         },
+        ]
+    ```

 * `/resources` [GET]: retrieves the cached validation resources
     * Returns a dictionary of cached resources, in the format:
         ```yaml